Sheriff: Hacker tried to taint Florida city's water with lye

 Sheriff: Hacker tried to taint Florida city’s water with lyeNew

-OLDSMAR, Fla.
-(AP) — Authorities say a hacker gained access to a Florida city’s water treatment plant in an unsuccessful attempt to fill the water supply with a potentially harmful chemical.
+Authorities say a hacker gained access to a Florida city’s water treatment plant in an unsuccessful attempt to taint the water supply with a caustic chemical.
 Pinellas County Sheriff Bob Gualtieri said Monday that someone was able to breach a computer system for the city of Oldsmar’s water treatment plant on Friday.
-The hacker briefly increased the amount of sodium hydroxide by more than 100 times.
+The hacker briefly increased the amount of sodium hydroxide by a factor of more than 100.
 The sheriff said a supervisor saw the chemical being tampered with and was able to intervene and reverse it.
 Officials say the city’s 15,000 residents were not at risk.
-Investigators said it wasn’t immediately clear where the attack came from.
+Investigators said it wasn’t immediately clear who was behind the attack